mramshaw/Alexa-Stuff/README.md

 ![Swag](/Images/Swag.png)

 Alexa Dot on the left, custom hoodie in the background.
 If you do not have a Wi-Fi router (right, not free) you will need one.

+UPDATE: As of April 2019 it seems that Amazon have largely dropped free developer swag, although they still feature occasional competitions.
+Google seem to be playing catch-up however, as they offer t-shirts as well as Google Home devices for qualifying new Actions.
+[Both companies offer free credits, although once again Google's offering seems to be more generous.]

 #### Alexa versus Google’s Assistant